Cyclone Seroja update

-The Board (via the FRAC) receives a quarterly risk report which notifies directors of any issues of concern.
+The Board (via the ARC) receives a quarterly risk report which notifies directors of any issues of concern.
 An annual assurance is provided to the Board from the Chief Executive Officer and the Chief Financial Officer that effective risk management processes in relation to material business risks are in place.

 Financial risk issues are managed in line with the financial management policy that requires regular reporting to the FRAC on treasury related activities.

 A discussion of Western Power’s material exposure to economic, environmental and social sustainability risk is contained in the directors’ report included in Western Power’s Annual Report.